What is strangles in horses?

 Atypical strangles may go unnoticed but infection can still spread.
 If you notice your horse showing mild signs, it’s always sensible to isolate them as a precaution and contact your vet for advice.

-Most horses recover from strangles in 3-4 weeks.
-It’s extremely important not to remove horses from isolation just because their symptoms have gone.
-Strangles bacteria can spread for around 6 weeks after signs of infection have gone, sometimes longer1.
+Most horses recover from strangles in three–four weeks.
+It’s extremely important not to remove horses from isolation when their symptoms have cleared.
+Strangles bacteria can spread for around six weeks after signs of infection have gone, sometimes longer1.
+A driving factor of the spread of strangles is the movement of horses who appear to have recently recovered and be healthy but are yet to be fully cleared of the bacteria from their guttural pouches, so are still infectious3.

-Testing is the only way to ensure your horse is no longer infected and is safe to remove from isolation.
-Your vet will advise on when to test and what type of test to do.
+End of outbreak testing is the only way to make sure your horse is no longer infected and is safe to remove from isolation.
+Your vet will advise on the best process including when to test, what type of test is needed and for which horses.

 Carriers

-Speak with your vet to arrange strangles testing for all new arrivals.
-This could be a guttural pouch endoscopy or a blood test depending on what your vet advises.
+Speak with your vet to arrange strangles testing and vaccination for all new arrivals.

 What’s it like dealing with a strangles outbreak?

-Andrew Stennett, founder of BHS Approved Centre Grove House Stables shares his experience of strangles and why it is so important to speak out.
+Andrew Stennett, founder of BHS Approved Centre Grove House Stables shares his experience of strangles and why it's so important to speak out.

 Andrew Stennett shares his experience of strangles